 But damn, it sure is pretty.
 [Learn more about how sunsets get their color]

-And when that sunset is seen from the water, the colors multiplied by the water’s reflection, well that’s the kind of sight that makes you stop in your tracks and stare.
-And then take out your cellphone to take a few photos (you know, to remember it by).
+And when that sunset is seen from the water, the colors multiplied by the water’s reflection, well that’s the kind of sight that makes you stop mid-paddle to stare for a long while.

 During a sunset or full moon canoe tour on the Scarborough Marsh, you’ll get a sunset (and maybe a moon rise) on the water, in a canoe, at a place that’s supremely scenic and filled with all sorts of marsh wildlife, with a knowledgeable guide who can name all the birds and the fish and even point out some planets in the night sky.

 The Maine Audubon location at the Scarborough Marsh hosts regular sunset and full moon paddles.
 The cost is only $14 for sunset tours and $16 for full moon tours (discounts for Maine Audubon members), which includes all the paddling essentials (kayak for 2-4 people, PFDs, paddles, and guidance).
 I checked it out a couples of years ago and wow – we were treated to a stunning moon rise and sunset AT THE SAME TIME.
 Whichever direction you looked, there was something beautiful to see.

 The group met at the Scarborough Marsh Nature Center on Pine Point Road a half hour before our departure time to sign waivers, pay up, get PFDs, and hear a safety talk from one of the Maine Audubon staff.